rosevoul/rec-ml-notes/docs/index.md

 - Choosing the appropriate level of complexity for the problem
 - Making trade-offs, uncertainty, and failure modes explicit

 I’ve shipped end-to-end ML systems, from data pipelines and modeling to deployment, monitoring, and iteration, with direct ownership of production metrics.
-In recent work, I owned a production ML system that drove measurable lift in engagement and tens of millions in incremental revenue.
+In recent work, I owned multiple production ML systems that drove measurable lift in engagement and tens of millions in incremental revenue.

 ## Areas of Interest